 Most of the old epoxy primer is in pretty good shape, but there are some places were the old paint has gone loose.
 We sanded up those places to get an even surface for the new epoxy primer we will paint later.

 Now we will let the hull dry for a couple of more days before we seal it up and start painting.
 But we are not out of work in the meantime.
-We have a lot of possible places for leakages on deck.
+We have some repairs we want to do above the waterline.
 We have a sandwich hull and a lot of the attachments on deck have small cracks where water can sip through into the hull.
-As mentioned, thankfully, we have a core material that is not made out of wood, but we don’t want water in the core anyway.
+As mentioned, thankfully, we have a core material that is not made out of wood.

 So while we let the hull dry we continue to work on sealing all attachments on deck.
 So we removed a bunch of stuff; the sheet rail, mooring bollard, the one fairlead that was left.
 Started to sand around them and repair with epoxy.